JanMiksovsky/blog/posts/2025/04-23 async-tree.md

 const first = await files.get("2025-07-04.md");
 ```

 Here `FileTree` is roughly similar to our quick-and-dirty zero-dependency code that read a folder tree into memory.
-But `FileTree` is much more efficient.
-It doesn’t read the complete set of files into memory; it only does work when you look up a key’s value with `get`.
+But `FileTree` is more efficient because it doesn’t read the complete set of files into memory; it only does work when you look up a key’s value with `get`.

 Our [posts.js](https://github.com/WebOrigami/pondlife-async-tree/blob/main/src/posts.js) function turns that collection of markdown file buffers into a completely different form: a set of plain JavaScript objects with `.html` names that are stored in memory.
 Despite these significant differences, if we want to get the first post from that collection, we can still use the same `get` method: